jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Processor Unable To Collect Funds On The Debit Chain**

-A set of attackers who control 51% of the debit chain  could revert the transaction which funded the safe wallet, which would prevent the processor from collecting the funds.
-In practice, an attack like this is very difficult to orchestrate on most chains.
+A set of attackers who control 51% of the debit chain could potentially revert the transaction which funded the safe wallet, which would prevent the processor from collecting the funds.
+An attack like this is very difficult to orchestrate on most chains.

 ### Risks For The End User